CagriSema: Novo Nordisk''s 22.7% Weight Loss Drug Explained

 Final takeaway

 CagriSema combines semaglutide with a new amylin analogue to produce significantly stronger weight loss than semaglutide alone.
 It is in FDA review following a December 2025 submission, with potential approval in late 2026.
-If approved, it will be the first drug ever to combine GLP-1 and amylin mechanisms - and the first genuinely new obesity drug mechanism in years.
+If approved, it will be the first drug to ever combine GLP-1 and amylin mechanisms, and the first genuinely new obesity drug mechanism in years.

 Consult your healthcare provider before making any treatment decisions based on pipeline data.